GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	Default: true

+replication.replicateAllInBackground
+:	If true, a runner continuously replicates every project to every configured
+	remote.
+When a full pass over all projects completes, another pass begins immediately.

+	Each remote's sweep runs on its own replication thread pool (`remote.NAME.threads`).
+The sweep shares that pool with regular replication to the same remote.

+	The value is read when the replication plugin starts and toggling it requires a plugin reload.

+	Default: false

 replication.rsyncPath
 :	Path to the `rsync` binary on the host running Gerrit, used by the
 	`@PLUGIN@ repair --copy-packs` command when transferring pack files